 BayernLB New York Branch engages in derivative activities primarily to hedge interest rate risk associated with its banking book.
 It transacts a de minimis amount of interest rate swaps with existing loan customers.

 e.
-List of Memberships in Material Payment, Clearing, and Settlement Systems
+List of Memberships in Material Payment, Clearing, and Settlement Systems f.
+Description of Foreign Operations of the U.S. Branch q.
+Material Supervisory Authorities

 The Branch is not a member of any material payment, clearing or settlement system.